 We look forward to sharing our love of these mountains with you!

 Most of our rides originate from Jack's Creek Campground, in the Santa Fe National Forest.
 From Santa Fe, it is approximately 1 hour driving time.
 We also offer rides on Rowe Mesa, in the Santa Fe National Forest as well, and just 40 minutes drive from Santa Fe.

 On the full day and half day rides, we will stop for a mid-way break for lunch, snacks, photos, or any on-foot exploring you might like to do.
 All of our rides are by reservation only, so it really is your ride.
 If you want to explore a particular part of the trail, or take a longer break to do some in depth photographing (or napping!), just let us know.
 Because we have set aside the day for your ride, we have a lot of flexibility once we hit the trail.

 Please be aware that we will be riding in the high country, with a wide variety of weather conditions.
 Come prepared for possible rain (we can tie your jackets to the saddle) and always bring a hat and sunscreen for protection from the high-elevation sun.
 We will provide you with saddlebags to carry your water and lunches or snacks, so we ask that you keep your bring-along items to a minimum.
+For the safety of both riders and horses, we have a 220lb. weight limit.
 And last but not least, make sure to wear appropriate footwear.
 Boots and sneakers are great, sandals and flip flops aren't.